Generate analysis-ready data from the SAR mission with radar mosaics

 The following video tutorial demonstrates these steps in a reproducible way:

-More detailed explanations of what a timescan is, how it relates to the concept of ARD, and what influences the processing parameters have will be added to this documentation at a later date.
+More detailed explanations of what a timescan is, how it relates to the concept of ARD, and what influences the processing parameters have will be added to this article at a later date.